 You’ll learn whether you passed or failed immediately upon completion.
-If you passed only one section, you’ll have one year to retake and pass the remaining section, then apply for your license, and meet all other requirements for licensure.
+If you passed only one section, you’ll have one year to retake and pass the remaining section, then apply for your license, as long as you meet all other requirements for licensure.

 The Average Real Estate Broker Salary for Every State

-3. Apply for Your Real Estate Broker License in Illinois
+3. Apply for Your Managing Broker License in Illinois

-If there’s nothing in your background that requires further review, you’ll be instructed to apply for your license with the state.
+If there’s nothing in your background that requires further review, you’ll apply for your license with the state next.
 This process is completed through the Illinois Department of Financial and Professional Regulation service portal.

 The application is rather straightforward.
 However, if you’re planning to open your own real estate brokerage, you’ll need to complete additional steps to get your business up and running before applying for your managing broker license.

 And that’s it!
-Once the state approves your application, you’ll be able to work as a real estate managing broker in Illinois!
+Once the state approves your application, you’ll be able to work as a managing broker in Illinois real estate.

 Illinois Real Estate Broker License FAQs

 It’s a pretty straightforward process to get your managing broker license in Illinois.
 However, is it worth it?
-Here are our thoughts on the matter, as well as answers to other FAQs.
-We’ll cover questions you may have about the managing broker exam, as well as how long it takes and how much it costs.
+Here are our thoughts on the matter, as well as answers to other frequently asked questions on this topic such as the difficulty of the managing broker exam as well as how long the process takes and how much it costs.

 Should I get my managing broker license in Illinois?

-However, that additional income comes with other responsibilities—especially if you open your own brokerage.
+However, that additional income comes with other responsibilities—both legal and fiscal—especially if you open your own brokerage.

 There are certainly pros and cons to upgrading your license.
-The Close will help you think through your decision.
-Read Real Estate Broker vs Agent: A Head-to-Head Analysis.
+If you’re still not sure, The Close can help you think through your decision with this head-to-head analysis.

-How long does it take to become a real estate managing broker in Illinois?
+How long does it take to become a managing broker in Illinois?